What Is the Hazard Reporting Process

 - Submit the form

-- Have ability to track progress on reported safety issue
+- Have the ability to track progress on reported safety issues

 As you can see, it’s very straightforward and easy.
-Doing all of this in a guided, the digital format makes this process much faster, easier, and helps avoid errors.
-The reason number nine is included above is because it encourages future hazard reporting and allows for employees to "self-close" the feedback process.
-Allowing employees to follow up on their reported safety concerns improves safety cultures.
+Doing all of this in a guide, the digital format makes this process much faster, easier, and helps avoid errors.
+The reason number nine is included above is because it encourages future hazard reporting and allows employees to "self-close" the feedback process.
+Allowing employees to follow up on their reported safety concerns improves safety culture.